-Review available school, community, county and state resources for families to assist the academic, social, emotional, and career development of individuals with exceptional needs.
-Examine the role of student advocate in the coordination of available school, community, county, and state resources for students and families and in IEP planning for students with special needs.
-Study
+This course will review available school, community, county, and state resources for families to assist the academic, social, emotional, and career development of individuals at risk and with exceptional needs.
+Candidates examine their role as student advocates in the coordination of available school, community, county, and state resources for students and families and in IEP planning for students with special needs.
+In addition, an overview of special education law, 504 plans, New Jersey administrative code, general and special education programs, the function of the child study team, and components of the IEP that may provide for necessary support services, is provided.